kwilliamson34/arch-upskill/posts/ai-code-gen.md

 ### Cursor

-Cursor by Anyspehere is an AI-powered code editor that recently gained big popularity.
+Cursor by Anysphere is an AI-powered code editor that recently gained big popularity.
 The IDE is a fork of VSCode, it can generate code from scratch, ask questions about your codebase, edit code with prompts, debug the code, or explain it.
 Cursor is currently being developed by a small team and is described by them as an "attempt at a new way to write code."

 While Cursor is its own IDE, during setup it allowed me to import my VSCode extensions and even my workspace.
 The theme/color scheme is a bit different, and less polished, so it may take some getting used to.